Sir Stephen Cleobury

 Since 1983 he has been closely involved in the Cambridge University Musical Society, one of the UK’s oldest music societies, where he has nurtured generations of young talent.
 Highlights have included Mahler Symphony No. 8 in the Royal Albert Hall and Britten War Requiem in Coventry Cathedral on the 50th anniversary of its bombing.

 Beyond Cambridge he is in demand as a conductor, adjudicator and leader of choral workshops.
 He is also a renowned organ recitalist, and a past President of the Royal College of Organists.
-He was appointed CBE in the 2009 Queen’s Birthday Honours.
+He was knighted for services to choral music in the 2019 Queen’s Birthday Honours.

 Assistant Director of Music